 Frequently Asked Questions

-HCA is a HUD-certified housing counseling agency that assists low- and moderate-income Hawai’i families secure and sustain permanent, affordable housing with a particular focus on Native Hawaiians.
+HCA is a HUD-certified housing counseling agency that helps low- and moderate-income Hawai’i families secure and sustain permanent, affordable housing with a particular focus on Native Hawaiians.

-HCA has offices on Maui, O’ahu, Big Island, and Kauai.
+HCA has offices on Maui, O‘ahu, Hawai‘i Island, and Kaua‘i.
 Our specific addresses are:

 Hawai‘i Financial Opportunity Center